wrenger/zed-crates-io/Readme.md

 # Crates.io LSP Server

-Fetches information about outdated dependencies for Cargo.toml files.
+Fetches information about outdated dependencies for `Cargo.toml` files.

+> [!WARNING]
-WARNING: This extension is currently in development and may not work as expected.
+> This extension is currently in development and may not work as expected.

 ## Manual Installation